LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 The method `value('id')` is a shorter way of doing `->first()->id`.

-And then, we can finally write such test method:
+And then, we can finally write such a test method:

 **tests/Feature/PropertySearchTest.php**:
 ```php